urbit/docs/tutorials/arvo/arvo.md

 ### Single-level store

->A kernel which presents the abstraction of a single layer of permanent state is also called a single-level store.
+A kernel which presents the abstraction of a single layer of permanent state is also called a _single-level store_.
 One way to describe a single-level store is that it never reboots; a formal model of the system does not contain an operation which unpredictably erases half its brain.

 Today's operating systems utilize at least two types of memory: the hard disk and the RAM, and this split is responsible for the fact that data is lost whenever power is lost.
 Not every operating system in history was designed this way - in particular, [Multics](https://en.wikipedia.org/wiki/Multics) utilized only one store of memory.
 Arvo takes after Multics - all data is stored in one permanent location, and as a result no data is ever lost when power is lost.